MaayanLab/Playbook-Workflow-Builder/docs/contributions.md

 ## Contributions
 Please review the [Background](./background.md) to better understand the concepts behind this repo.

+The [component templates directory](./component_templates/) may also be a simple way to get started making different types of Meta Nodes.

 ### Who should contribute?
 Anyone who wants to!
 Please create a pull request to add new content.